Is the APS MCC course yet another cost or worth the extra training?

 Sam picked up the story: “Phase 3 was the airline-orientated part of the course and taught us a lot about how an airline works and the different teams that come together to create a smooth operating process.

-“The Wings Alliance APS MCC has given me the experience I need to apply for my first job and to walk into the interviews and assessments with confidence,” continued Sam.
+“The APS MCC run with the Wings Alliance has given me the experience I need to apply for my first job and to walk into the interviews and assessments with confidence,” continued Sam.
 “After 40 hours MCC training in the 737-8 Max simulator, I feel totally prepared for the simulator assessments and know that the skills I have learnt will be valuable for my first type rating course.”

 Joe agreed.
 “The extra 12 hours of training over the standard MCC has given me an extra 40% exposure to the multi-crew environment and I feel this will be invaluable in my ability to perform well during a simulator assessment.”